-2012 Management Incentive Plan
+2013 Management Incentive Plan

-Our named executive officers participated in our management incentive plan, or the MIP, which provides them with an opportunity to receive two types of bonuses: a formula-based bonus and a qualitative factor bonus.
+Our named executive officers participated in our management incentive plan, which provides them with an opportunity to receive two types of bonuses: a formula-based bonus and a qualitative factor bonus.
 The formula-based bonus is intended to motivate our executives to achieve specific financial goals that will drive the growth and success of our business.
 The qualitative factor bonus is designed to motivate our executive team to achieve goals that contribute to our growth and success but are not necessarily measurable by the financial results of our operations.

 Formula-Based Bonuses.
 The formula-based bonus is based on the target bonus for each named executive officer established by the compensation committee at the beginning of each year.
 The compensation committee established the target bonus opportunity based on the amount it believes is necessary to provide a competitive overall compensation package in light of each named executive officer's base salary and to motivate our executives to achieve an aggressive level of growth.
-The amount of the formula-based bonus, if any, actually paid to executives after the end of the year is determined by a matrix that takes into account our revenues and earnings before interest, taxes, depreciation and amortization and non-cash, share-based compensation, or Adjusted EBITDA, prior to the payment of the MIP.
-The formula-based bonus is based in part on revenues because, given the scalability of our current core business, the compensation committee believes our financial results are driven most significantly by the revenues we generate.
-The compensation committee also believes formula-based bonuses should be based in part on Adjusted EBITDA prior to payment of the MIP because Adjusted EBITDA is a useful measure of our operating performance.
-A reconciliation of net income to Adjusted EBITDA is incorporated by reference to the section titled "Results of Operations - Year Ended December 31, 2012 Compared to Year Ended December 31, 2011 - Adjusted EBITDA" included in our annual report on Form 10-K filed with the Securities and Exchange Commission on March 6, 2013 (SEC file no. 001-34702).
+The amount of the formula-based bonus, if any, actually paid to executives after the end of the year is determined by a matrix that takes into account our revenues and earnings before interest, taxes, depreciation and amortization and stock-based compensation committee believes our financial results are driven most significantly by the revenues we generate.
+The compensation committee also believes formula-based bonuses should be based in part on Adjusted EBITDA is a useful measure of our operating performance.
+A reconciliation of net income to Adjusted EBITDA is incorporated by reference to the section titled "Results of Operations - Year Ended December 31, 2013 Compared to Year Ended December 31, 2012 - Adjusted EBITDA, included in our annual report on Form 10-K filed with the Securities and Exchange Commission on February 20, 2014 (SEC file no. 001-34702).

-The matrix provides that each executive will receive a percentage of his or her target formula-based bonus, between 0% and 145%, based on our revenues and Adjusted EBITDA prior to payment of the MIP.
-For example, for our executives to earn their target bonuses for 2012, we needed to generate revenues of approximately \$77.2 million and Adjusted EBITDA of approximately \$8.7 million.
-If we failed to have either revenues of approximately \$75.2 million or Adjusted EBITDA of approximately \$8.0 million, our named executive officers would not have received a formula-based bonus for the year.
+The matrix provides that each executive will receive a percentage of his or her target formula-based bonus, between 0% and 145%, based on our revenues and Adjusted EBITDA.
+For example, for our executives to earn their target bonuses for 2013, we needed to generate revenues of approximately \$101.8 million and Adjusted EBITDA of approximately \$13.8 million.
+If we failed to have either revenues of approximately \$98.4 million or Adjusted EBITDA of approximately \$12.9 million, our named executive officers would not have received a formula-based bonus for the year.
 With some exceptions, the percentage of the target bonus earned between the minimum and the maximum varies in five percentage-point increments based on revenues and Adjusted EBITDA for the year relative to increments established for each metric in the matrix.
 The target revenues and Adjusted EBITDA are adjusted during the year by the compensation committee in the event we complete acquisitions, if any, during the year.
-The compensation committee established the intervals for the matrix with the intent that achieving 100% of an executive's target bonus will be a difficult but achievable goal in light of the prior year's results of operations and anticipated growth for 2012.
-For 2012, we achieved the targets for both revenue and Adjusted EBITDA and the formula-based bonus for each named executive officer was as follows:
+The compensation committee established the intervals for the matrix with the intent that achieving 100% of an executive's target bonus will be a difficult but achievable goal in light of the prior year's results of operations and anticipated growth for 2013.
+For 2013, we exceeded the targets for both revenue and Adjusted EBITDA and the formula-based bonus for each named executive officer was as follows:

-- Mr. Black \$208,125
+- Mr. Black \$341,040

-- Ms. Nelson \$101,250
+- Ms. Nelson \$171,680

-- Mr. Frome \$95,922
+- Mr. Frome \$173,456

-- Mr. Gray Not eligible for a formula-based bonus due to his resignation

-- Mr. Novak \$86,063